VUB-HYDR/REVUB/README.md

 * **A_REVUB_initialise_minimum_example**

-This script initialises the data needed for the minimum working example to run (which covers Bui hydropower plant in Ghana, and Buyo hydropower plant in Côte d'Ivoire).
+This script initialises the data needed for the minimum working example to run (which covers Bui hydropower plant in Ghana, and Buyo hydropower plant in CÃ´te d'Ivoire).

 It reads in an Excel file with overall modelling parameters ("parameters_simulation.xlsx"), and several Excel files with tabulated time series and other data ("data_xxx.xlsx"; in this case, these datasets are themselves the results of external computations, described in the publication).